aaronpkelly/aaronpkelly.github.io/_posts/Static website hosting.md

 - finishing the tutorial, so I can implement advanced behaviours on my websites, using serverless backend technologies
 - registering a custom domain, and then linking that to my bucket - https://docs.aws.amazon.com/AmazonS3/latest/dev/website-hosting-custom-domain-walkthrough.html

-# Static website projects I've created
+## Static website projects I've created on AWS
 I have a bunch of other pet projects that I occasionally work on from time to time:

 [NVIDIA GeForce Now Supported Games List](http://nvidia-geforce-now.s3-website-eu-west-1.amazonaws.com/)